-7.3.
-Mapping from @RolesAllowed
+7.3.1.
+Mapping the @RolesAllowed to the MP-JWT group claim

-Any role names used in @RolesAllowed or equivalent security constraint metadata that match names in the role names that have been mapped to group names in the MP-JWT "groups" claim, MUST result in an allowing authorization decision wherever the security constraint has been applied.
+In terms of mapping between the MP-JWT claims and role names used in @RolesAllowed, the role names that have been mapped to group names in the MP-JWT "groups" claim, MUST result in an allowing authorization decision wherever the security constraint has been applied.